maggiebeck/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach runs a function for every indivdual item in a given Array, where map also runs a function for every item in an array, but then returns a new array of the same size with the returned items from the called array

 2. What is the difference between a function and a method?

+A function is just something that returns a value, a method is a specific type of function within a class.

 3. What is closure?

+    A closure is something that ties an inner function to an outer function

 4. Describe the four rules of the 'this' keyword.

+    1. this can be used to represent the global object
+    2. this can be used to implicitly bind it to the proceeding object
+    3. this can be defined using a constructor
+    4. this can be explicity defined and bound using call or apply

 5. Why do we need super() in an extended class?

+    To access functions in an objects parent.

 ## Project Set up